 i.
 Accelerating the achievement of universal access to affordable broadband.

 ii.
 Guaranteeing essential skills for all, in education and Vocational Education and Training (VET), to enable citizens to thrive in the digital age.

 iii.
 Improving the business environment and facilitating access to finance and business support services to boost digitally enabled entrepreneurship.

 iv.
 Accelerating the adoption of eServices and the further development of the digital economy towards the achievement of the Sustainable Development Goals (SDGs).

-Your feedback will be considered by the Task Force and will inform the final report, which will be presented at the Digital Assembly 2019 to be held in Bucharest in on June 13th.
+The call for feedback finalised on June 3rd and the contributions received are listed below.
+The feedback provided by stakeholders was considered by the Task Force and informed the final DETF report, which was endorsed at the Digital Assembly 2019 held in Bucharest on June 13th.